Reviews11 min read

 Overall Rating: 4/5

-Look, here's my honest take after years of testing VPNs for actual business use: CyberGhost is a genuinely good VPN for most people.
-It's not the fastest, it won't work in China, and the Kape Technologies ownership gives some privacy advocates pause.
-But the streaming support is excellent, the server network is unmatched in size, the no-logs audit is credible, and — crucially — the 2-year pricing makes it one of the best-value VPNs on the market in 2026.
+After years of actually testing VPNs for business use, here's my real take: CyberGhost is a solid choice for most people.
+It's not the fastest, it won't work in China, and the Kape Technologies connection bothers some privacy advocates.
+But the streaming support really shines, the server count is unbeatable, the no-logs audit is legitimate, and — this matters — the 2-year pricing makes it one of the best deals for a VPN right now.

-If you're a small business owner, a remote worker, or someone who wants a reliable VPN primarily for streaming and basic privacy, CyberGhost delivers without overwhelming you with complexity.
-The 45-day money-back guarantee means you can test it properly with essentially zero financial risk.
+If you're a small business owner, remote worker, or mainly want a VPN for streaming plus basic privacy, CyberGhost delivers without throwing a ton of complexity at you.
+The 45-day guarantee means you can test it with basically zero financial risk.

-If you need top-tier speeds, operate in a censored region, or want deep technical configuration options, NordVPN or ExpressVPN are the better call.
+But if you need maximum speed, operate in a censored region, or want deep technical options, NordVPN or ExpressVPN make more sense.

 👉 Try CyberGhost VPN with the 45-day guarantee